What is Physiotherapy?

 - Stroke; a condition where the blood supply to the brain is cut off

 - Multiple sclerosis: The condition affects a patient’s nervous systems which control the body balance and movement.
+Difficulty walking, issues with fine motor skills, vision loss, pain and fatigue are some common symptoms of multiple sclerosis.

 - Parkinson’s disease: a chronic illness that affects how the brain coordinates the body movement.